reddevill007/System-Design-Simplified/README.md

 3. **Transaction B** (Dr. B):

    - Dr. B checks the table and sees Dr. A is on call.
-   - Dr. B decides:“Since Dr. A is on call, I'll go off duty too.”
+   - Dr. B decides:“Since Dr. A is on call, I’ll go off duty too.”

      ```sql